HRDepartment/steam-econcc/README.md

 EconCC has no dependencies and is supported on node.js/io.js and the browser (ES5 or better). backpack.tf parsing is supported for IGetCurrencies v1.
 You must obtain the data yourself and JSON.parse it before feeding it into EconCC.

-CSGO/Dota 2 support is a possibility, however neither games have good price representations.
+CSGO/Dota 2 are supported, using backpack.tf's IGetMarketPrices API.
+See [CSGOSCMSpec.js](spec/CSGOSCMSpec.js) for an implementation.

 npm: `npm install --save steam-econcc`

 ### Examples
-See [EconCCSpec.js](spec/EconCCSpec.js) for some example usage.
+See [TFSpec.js](spec/TFSpec.js) for some example usage.

 ### Documentation
 See [Documentation.md](Documentation.md).